 D. Approaches for ODE when there are no small parameters (delta-expansion method, homotopy analysis method, iterative methods).

-IV.
+III.
 Methods for PDE

 A. Generalized Fourier series.
 Approximation of Sturm-Liouville eigenvalues.